chain4travel/camino-docs/docs/camino-messenger/cancellation.md

   to the refund amount.

 4. **Rejection**
-   It is not always possible to cancel a booking.
-It might be that the service is already used or that the service has been partially used (for example the first couple of days of a stay or car rental)
+  Cancellation may not be possible if the service is already used or partially used (e.g., the first couple of days of a stay or car rental)

    - Upon reception of the `CancellationPending notification`, the other party checks whether the booking can be cancelled.